-Chapter 2: Starting from the very beginning

-Visual input and natural image statistics.
-The retina and the thalamus.
+Chapter II.
+Starting from the very beginning.
+Visuals input and natural image statistics.
+The retina and thalamus.

 Let there be light.
 And there was light.
 Vision starts when photons reflected from objects in the world impinge on the retina.
-This light signal from photons is transduced into electrical signals at the level of the photoreceptors, one of the astounding feats of evolution.
-We start by discussing some of the basic properties of natural images and then provide a succinct description of the early stages in vision from the retina all the way to primary visual cortex.
+This light signal is transduced into electrical signals at the level of the photoreceptors, one of the astounding feats of evolution, allowing the organism to make inferences about distant objects and events.
+The structure of the environment plays a critical role in dictating the pattern of connections and responses throughout the visual system and marks the beginning of our journey.

-2.1 Natural image statistics
+2.1.Natural image statistics

-Let us consider a digital grayscale image of 100×100 pixels.
+Let us consider a digital grayscale image of 100 x 100 pixels.
 This is a far cry from the complexity of real visual input.
-Yet, if each pixel can take 256 possible shades of gray, then, even for such a simple image patch, there is a large number of possible images.
+Yet, if each pixel can take 256 possible shades of gray, even for such a simple patch, there is a large number of possible images.
 There are 256 possible one-pixel images.
 There are 256x256 possible two-pixel images.
-All in all, there are $256^{10,000}$ possible 100×100 images.
+All in all, there are $256^{10,000}$ possible 100x100 images.
 This is a pretty large number.

-It turns out that the distribution of 100x100 natural image patches includes only a small subset of this number.
+It turns out that the distribution of 100x100 pixel natural image patches that we encounter in the world includes only a small subset of this number.
 Before describing why this is so, let us reflect a minute on the meaning of "natural".
 Imagine that we attach a digital camera to our forehead and go around a forest, a street or a beach, taking several pictures per second.
-Then, we extract all possible 100x100 image patches from those digital images.
+We next extract all possible 100x100 pixel patches from those digital images.
 This gives a pragmatic definition of natural images and patches of natural images.

-While in principle any of the 256^{10,000} patches could show up in the natural world, there are strong correlations and constraints in the way natural images look.
-First, there is a very strong correlation between the grayscale intensities of two adjacent pixels (Figure 2.1).
+In principle, any of the 256^{10,000} patches could show up in the natural world.
+However, there are strong correlations and constraints in the way natural images look.
+First, there is a strong correlation between the grayscale intensities of two adjacent pixels (Figure 2.1).
 In other words, grayscale intensities in natural images typically change in a smooth manner and contain surfaces of approximately uniform intensity separated by edges that represent discontinuities.
 Overall, edges constitute a small fraction of the image.
 The autocorrelation function1 of a natural image typically shows a strong peak at small pixel separations followed by a gradual drop (for a review of the properties of natural images, see (Simoncelli and Olshausen, 2001)).